Choupette: Use in fashion and cat supplies

 Internet rumours of a Choupette-inspired Chanel handbag first appeared in early July 2012 following a tweet by the New York Times' Cathy Horyn.
 It was speculated that the Choupette was the bag carried by models in Lagerfeld's Fall 2012 Couture show, though this was never confirmed.

 Choupette has been credited as the inspiration behind Lagerfeld's cornflower blue Spring 2012 Couture collection.

 As of July 2014, a book, Choupette, was slated for release, as was a capsule makeup collection by Shu Uemura.

 In March 2015, Lagerfeld said, in an interview with The Cut, that Choupette had earned €3 million ($3.18 million USD) during 2014 from participating in two projects: one for cars in Germany, and the other for a Shu Uemura's "Shupette" beauty product in Japan.

 In 2020, "Choupette" announced a cooperation with LucyBalu, a German cat furniture and cat supplies company.

 Actor Jared Leto wore a full-sized cat costume designed to look like Choupette at the 2023 Met Gala.

+Choupette provided the mewing of Azrael, Gargamel's cat, in the French dub of the 2025 film Smurfs.